How should you prepare financially for little ones joining the family?

 6 Financial Tips for a Growing Family

-Whether you’re expecting a baby, preparing for adoption, or already busy with children at home, you have a lot to do.
-With all of the daily demands that a parent has to deal with, it’s easy to overlook or postpone dealing with the financial aspects of a growing family.
+Whether you’re expecting a baby, preparing for adoption, or already busy with children at home, it’s easy to overlook or postpone dealing with the financial aspects of a growing family.

-Here are six tips to consider.
-It makes sense to get started on these items as soon as possible.
-If you wait, it will be more difficult to find the time.
+Here are six tips to consider, sooner rather than later.
+If you wait, it will be even more difficult to find the time.

-A will not only provides instructions for distributing property you own (in your name alone) through the probate process after your death, it’s also the only way to specify who would be the guardian for your children if both parents die.
+A will not only provides instructions for distributing property you own, it’s also the only way to specify who would be the guardian of your children if both parents die.

 A revocable living trust is an alternative way to distribute property while avoiding the probate process.
 It also lets you provide for continued management of trust property during your lifetime if you are incapacitated.

-If you die and leave assets to a minor child, those funds would end up in a guardianship proceeding supervised by a probate court.
-Upon reaching the age of majority (18 in most states), all of those assets would be distributed outright.
-Creating a trust for children is a better approach.
-If you should die while your children are young, a trust can provide a mechanism for managing assets, income, and expenses until children are old enough to take on these responsibilities.
+If you die and leave assets to a minor child, those funds will end up in a guardianship proceeding supervised by a probate court.
+When your child reaches the age of majority (18 in most states), all of those assets would be distributed outright.
+Providing that assets will go into a trust for children may be a better approach.
+A trust can provide a mechanism for managing assets, income, and expenses until your child is old enough to take on these responsibilities.
 You can specify that assets will stay in trust until a child reaches a particular age, and you can choose a trustworthy person to manage assets and provide necessary income for a child’s care.
 Your attorney can help you design a trust that is appropriate for your particular family situation.

 A power of attorney for health care authorizes someone to make medical decisions for you in the event you are unable to do so yourself.
-This document, along with a living will, can be invaluable – it allows you to specify what care you want (or do not want) and choose the person who will speak on your behalf.
+This document allows you to specify what care you want (or do not want) and choose the person who will speak on your behalf.
 It’s also helpful for avoiding family conflicts and possible court intervention if you cannot make your own health care decisions.

 A “living will” is often included in the same document as a power of attorney for health care (although sometimes it is a separate document).
 A living will explains your intentions about the use of life-sustaining measures in the event of a terminal illness.
 It expresses what you want but does not give anyone the authority to speak for you.